-Driveway standards apply to all private driveways and private roads serving up to three (3) lots.
-Where a private road serves four (4) or more lots the road must meet the private road standards provided in this Bylaw.
+Driveway standards apply to all private driveways and shared driveways serving up to three (3) residential lots.
+Where an access serves four (4) or more residential lots, or more than six residential units, excepting accessory apartments, the road must meet the current 'Hyde Park Policy for Transportation Construction and Improvements' also known as the "Town Road Policy".